 I presently work mostly in oil, in both wet on wet and traditional techniques, while I still enjoy playing with acrylic, watercolor, and drawing.
 I am a realist at heart, with a desire to develop a more painterly style.
 I paint mostly landscapes and flowers and wildlife.
 I have also done several commissions of flowers and landscapes/seascapes and really enjoy doing commissions.
 Some of my older paintings have been donated to worthy causes that I support.

 Nature is my inspiration.
 Most of my art is of nature.
 Nature, to me, is peaceful and beautiful.
 My paintings and photographs instill those feelings in me, and from comments I have received, I gain satisfaction that they have the same effect on others.
 When I am painting I am in another world, where nothing else exists – my world is perfect; peaceful and calm.

-I am featured artist on Artsy Shark this week (April 28, 2012) ... link: http://bit.ly/Ki9MCk
+I have been featured artist on Artsy Shark (April 28, 2012) ... link: http://bit.ly/Ki9MCk

 I currently hold the position of Treasurer of the Society of Western Canadian Artists (Edmonton, Alberta).

 Memberships include the Edmonton Art Club and Visual Artists Society of Alberta, where I am also an exhibiting member.